Zinosine Tablets

 Zinc supplementation in high doses may interfere with copper absorption.

-Zinc supplements may cause decreased absorption of calcium, in people who do not consume adequate calcium ( 500 mg per day ).
+Zinc supplements may cause decreased absorption of calcium, in people who do not consume adequate calcium per day 500 mg per day.

 Who should take Zinosine with caution?